Gh0ko/mc-MiniPracticeKitForAA/README.md

 - set your inventory (set items, random items, or a mix of both)
 - set your gamemode and difficulty
-- teleport to the Nether/End
+- teleport to Stronghold
 - teleport to End Cities (no ship guaranteed)
-- teleport directly to the stronghold starter staircase
+- teleport to Nether for Uneasy Alliance
-- teleport to good blind travel coordinates (and optionally build a portal and/or go through to the Overworld)
-- locate structures (bastion, fortress, buried treasure, shipwreck, monument)
+- locate structures (buried treasure, shipwreck, monument)
 - run your own commands on-demand (for example, to force the dragon to perch)

 **Skip to [How to install and use MiniPracticeKit](#how-to-install-and-use-minipracticekit) for download and usage instructions.**